Emma Unson Rotor

-Emma Unson Rotor (May 18, 1913 – September 6, 1998) was a Filipino-American physicist and mathematician whose pioneering work during World War II significantly contributed to the development of the proximity fuse, a crucial advancement in military technology that played a critical role in the Allied victory of World War II.
+Emma Adela Unson Rotor (May 18, 1913 – September 6, 1998) was a Filipino-American physicist and mathematician whose pioneering work during World War II significantly contributed to the development of the proximity fuse, a crucial advancement in military technology that played a critical role in the Allied victory of World War II.

 Early life and education

 Emma Unson Rotor was born on May 18, 1913, in Manila, Philippines.
 She attended the University of Santo Tomas in Manila, where she earned an undergraduate degree in math, and a master’s degree in physics in 1937.
 After she graduated, she worked as a mathematics instructor at the University of Santo Tomas for several years.
 In October 1941, she moved to the United States to study physics at Johns Hopkins University.
 However, the outbreak of World War II disrupted her plans.
 Unable to access her Philippine government scholarship, she needed to work to support herself.
 Rotor enrolled in a typing and shorthand course at the YMCA and subsequently worked as a stenographer at the Enoch Pratt Free Library in Baltimore while taking courses at Johns Hopkins University.